mhayescs19/p1-mosaic/README.md

 <img src="https://github.com/mhayescs19/p1-mosaic/blob/master/statics/runtime-in-main.png" height="auto" width="52%"> <img src="https://github.com/mhayescs19/p1-mosaic/blob/master/statics/runtime-configuration.png" width="40%" height="auto">

 ## Featured Tickets
+1. [Integrating ConfigGUI with SimControl Using ConfigControl](https://github.com/mhayescs19/p1-mosaic/issues/33) <br> For the team, this was a big step towards getting the project to actually run and visually experience all of our past hard work.
+Got the MainGUI where simulation happens to pop up after ConfigGUI "start" button is pressed.
+Every member of the group participated in this ticket.

+2. [ConfigGUI](https://github.com/mhayescs19/p1-mosaic/issues/7) <br> ConfigGUI is where the user enters intial specifications for simulation, length of simulation, and starts the simulation.
+Sliders, dropdown menus, Textfields, and buttons from JFrame are all utilized in this class.
+Initiliazes all the variables like inital population and passes them to SimControl.
+Created by Nakul Nandhakumar.

+3. [Paint](https://github.com/mhayescs19/p1-mosaic/issues/17) <br> This class manages a timer which counts by the millisecond and repeatedly calls a paint method very frequently to draw the people (circles) onto the panel so that the balls appear to move to the screen.
+Also paints the walls and background that the balls will move on.
+Created by Andrew Pegg.

+4. [SimControl & Person](https://github.com/mhayescs19/p1-mosaic/issues/20) <br> The Person class  creates the "people" of the population simulation and all of their details such as age, health status, birth chance, death chance, etc. SimControl manages the execution of the simulation and calls all the methods in order to run the simulation.
+It manages the status of each person.
+Created by Michael Hayes.

+5. [MainGUI](https://github.com/mhayescs19/p1-mosaic/issues/8) <br> This class creates one of the panels that is needed for the balls to appear on.
+It utilizes a paint method from the class Paint to display the ovals that is the island.
+It has a puase button as well which will be implemented in the project later.
+Created by Sara Beniwal.

 ## 1/15 Weekly Project Contributions and Artifacts Log
 | Contributor | Artifacts |